absolomb/absolomb.github.io/_posts/2019-02-26-HackTheBox-Zipper.md

 It just so happens someone has already scripted an API shell with Python [here](https://www.exploit-db.com/exploits/39937).

 The issue we run into with this script is it requires the host id to be known to execute the commands on, which we currently do not have.
-However, we can just have the API tell us the host id by adding in this code into the script.
+However, after examining the API documentation [here](https://www.zabbix.com/documentation/3.0/manual/api/reference/host/get) we can just have the API tell us the host id by adding in this code into the script.

 ```python
 host_get = {